Background: Nine Men Out

 "If the intent to throw games plus taking money plus agreeing to lose and actually losing were not enough, the prosecution never had a chance.
 The law was simply inadequate for the Black Sox' offenses, even if the worst about them is believed."

 In fact, when the prosecution had rested its case, Judge Friend granted defense motions to dismiss charges against two of the defendants and informed the prosecutors that he would probably set aside any jury findings against three others, including two of the players, since virtually no case had been presented against them.
 The technical legal issues involved in the case enable us to understand why the baseball commissioner felt he could expel all the Black Sox from baseball despite the "not guilty" verdict.
 The commissioner and the jury were ruling on two completely separate matters.
 The jury had to determine whether the accused had committed crimes.
 The commissioner had to determine whether the Black Sox had either conspired to throw or had actually thrown any ball games, acts which were not illegal at the time, but were obviously contrary to the best interests of both the general public and the institution of organized professional baseball.
 Although Commissioner Landis and the jury seem upon first impression to have come to opposite conclusions, this is illusory.
-They were both right.
+Both may have been correct.
 The Black Sox were apparently not guilty of a crime, but nonetheless seem to have engineered a World Series defeat.

 This brings us back around to Buck Weaver and Joe Jackson.
 If the Black Sox in general had conspired to throw and then had actually thrown the World Series, were those two men exceptions?
 Were they, at least, less guilty than the other defendants?